Contact Us | Search

 Traveling to remote communities.
 Engaging the community school children. (photo courtesy of PI Donald Grant)

-The team also performed an interim analysis of Lassa seroprevalence by age in Kenema District.
-In moderate to high prevalence villages Lassa fever seroprevalence increases with age.
+Multiple variables (qualitative and quantitative) were collected in the questionnaire administered to cases and controls The team also collected GPS data and data on the level of rodent infestation in case and control households.
+An interim analysis of Lassa seroprevalence was completed for Kenema District which saw seroprevalence ranges from 10 to 62%.
+The team also considered Lassa seroprevalence by age and in moderate to high prevalence villages, Lassa Fever seroprevalence increases with age.
 There is an increase in incidence in preteens and another increase in young adults.
-In these villages adults >45 years of age have the high or the highest seroprevalence.
+In these villages adults >45 years of age have the highest seroprevalence.
 Villages with a lower seroprevalence show a distinct pattern with lower seroprevalence in older adults.
-The team performed an interim analysis of Lassa seroprevalence by sex in Kenema District.
-With the exception of one village Meleh, there was no significant difference in Lassa seroprevalence by sex.
+The team also looked at Lassa seroprevalence by sex in Kenema District and, with the exception of one village,, there was no significant difference between sexes.

-Electronic databases with coded patient diagnostic designations and demographic, clinical, and laboratory data are being finalized using Microsoft Access.
-The databases contain demographic and clinical data, and laboratory findings.
-Manual curation of the databases is also in process, with each entry in the electronic databases cross-checked and confirmed to be consistent with the original clinical and laboratory records.
-Data linkage is performed using the SAS System (version 9.1; SAS Institute, Cary, NC) and an algorithm has been written to link and query from all of the available data sources.
+Electronic databases with coded patient diagnostic designations and demographics, clinical, and laboratory data were generated from the project work.
+Manual curation of the databases is ongoing, with each entry in the electronic databases cross-checked and confirmed to be consistent with the original clinical and laboratory records.
+The data set generated was carefully and thoroughly integrated with the wealth of clinical data obtained on each patient throughout their stay in the KGH Lassa Ward.

 Overall, Kenema District has long been considered to have the world’s highest LF incidence rate and is an established hotspot for carrying out surveillance and LF-related research.
 Many districts to the north and west of Kenema are believed to have limited LASV circulation, but it is unknown if this is a consequence of limited efforts for detecting the virus, inability of clinical staff to recognize the disease, or if there is truly no virus circulating in the area.
 This seroprevalence study suggests that LF incidence may be underestimated in certain historically non-endemic areas.
 This study also uncovered the age and gender distributions of LF in these areas.
 Further analysis of data will determine if the age and gender distributions of LASV exposure differ between endemic and non-endemic areas and the team plans to finish this analysis over the next six months.
-This data will inform Lassa fever vaccine clinical trials conducted by our partners in the VHFC as well as new efforts by CEPI.
+This data will inform Lassa fever vaccine clinical trials conducted by partners in the VHFC, as well as new efforts by CEPI.

 Health Cycle 1 Recipients